myint/indent-finder/README.txt

 ========

 version 1.4:
-- improve the heuristic, some file where incorrectly reported as tab
+- improve the heuristic, some file where incorrectly reported as tab when being mixed
-- ('tab', 4) was returned instead of DEFAULT_OUTPUT when no decision could be made
+- ('tab', 4) was returned instead of DEFAULT_OUTPUT when no decision could be made.
+This is now configurable.
+- vim_output() now includes a comment about the detected indentation

 version 1.31:
 hum, previous released was rushed!